 Firstly, are they qualified?
 (APD or RNutr depending on your circumstances).
 If they are not and yes is the answer to any of the following – find a better source.

-- Is their advice based on strong passionate beliefs about wheat, gluten, or nutrients in soil?
+- Is their advice based on strong passionate beliefs about food groups, wheat, gluten, or organic produce?

 - Do they promise quick fixes or money back guarantees?